connxio/docs/docs/integrations/logging.md

 ## Internal contract

-The internal contract is the internal format used by Connxio itself.
-This format has the conventional Connxio names for all properties and includes the maximum amount of information available at the time of event creation:
+The internal contract uses Connxio's own property names and includes the maximum information available when the event is created:

 ```json
 {